kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ### LLMService

-A LLMService allows the LLMServiceOwner to define:
+A LLMService allows the LLM Service Owner to define:
 - Which LoRA adapter(s) to consume
   - LLMService allows for traffic splitting between adapters _in the same LLMServerPool_ to allow for new LoRA adapter versions to be easily rolled out
 - SLO objectives for the LLMService